ktisme21/CW2024/README.md

 #### 3. Leaderboard:
 - Time-based rankings motivate players to complete levels faster.
 - Saved and loaded using the LeaderboardManager class. (loadLeaderboard()).
+- The players lose the game, the time won't be saved in leaderboard.
 - Add every entry only if players win the game.
 If the leaderboard.txt doesn't exists, then create a new one and save it in a new txt file.
 - Use: Provides a sense of accomplishment and replayability.